zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/mendix-cloud-genai/mendix-cloud-grp.md

 ## FAQ

-### What happens with data processed by Mendix Cloud GenAI services?
+### What Happens to Data Processed by Mendix Cloud GenAI Services?

-For the Mendix Cloud GenAI Model Resources with Anthropic's Claude and Cohere's Embed, we do not store any of the requests (prompts) & responses (answers, embeddings) sent to & from the service.
-Neither do our partners Amazon, Anthropic & Cohere.
-Your data is **not** used for training.
+For Mendix Cloud GenAI Model Resources using Anthropic’s Claude and Cohere’s Embed, neither Mendix nor its partners (Amazon, Anthropic, and Cohere) store any requests (prompts) or responses (answers, embeddings).
+Your data is not used for model training.

-Data stored in the GenAI Knowledge Base Resources is stored in a logically isolated database only accessible by you, the customer, through the keys you can create yourself in the Portal.
+Data stored in GenAI Knowledge Base Resources resides in a logically isolated database, accessible only to you—the customer—via keys that you can generate in the Portal.

-### How is data sent to the Mendix Cloud GenAI service stored & used?
+### How does Mendix Cloud GenAI service Store and Use Data Sent to It?

-The requests (prompts) sent to & responses (answers, embeddings) sent from the Models are not stored anywhere and are **not** used for training purposes.
-Only metadata about requests like token input/output counts are collected for logging, metrics & monitoring, metering & billing, product improvement and maintenance purposes.
+Requests (prompts) sent to and responses (answers, embeddings) received from the models are not stored and not used for training.
+Only metadata—such as token input/output counts—is collected for logging, monitoring, metering, billing, product improvement, and maintenance purposes.

-Data sent to the Knowledge Base (vectors, chunks) is stored in a logically isolated, fully secure vector database in an industry-standard way.
-The data is **not** used by Mendix and exclusively available to you, the customer.
-Your data is **not** used for training purposes.
-Only metadata about use of the Knowledge Base is stored & used for logging, metrics & monitoring, metering & billing, product improvement and maintenance purposes.
+Data sent to the Knowledge Base (vectors, chunks) is stored in a logically isolated, fully secure vector database, following industry-standard practices.
+This data is exclusively accessible to you and not used by Mendix.
+Similar to model requests, only metadata about Knowledge Base usage is collected for logging, monitoring, metering, billing, product improvement, and maintenance purposes.

-### See also
+### Read More

 * [Enrich your Mendix app with GenAI capabilities](/appstore/modules/genai/)
 * [Build your first Mendix app with GenAI](/appstore/modules/genai/using-genai/starter-template)